Minimal spanning trees and Stein's method: Outline of proof

 \section{Outline of proof}

 We briefly sketch here the main ideas in the proof.
 For simplicity, let us consider the case where {\it the edges of $\Z^d$ have been weighted by i.i.d.
 Uniform$[0, 1]$ random variables}.
-Consider the cube $B(n)$ and let $X_f$ denote the weight associated with an edge $f$ in $B(n)$.
-Heuristically, we expect $M(B(n))$ to satisfy a CLT if the change in $M(B(n))$ due to the replacement of $X_f$ by an independent identically distributed observation $X_f'$ ``is not observed far away from $f$''.
+Let $X_f$ denote the weight associated with an edge $f$ of $\bZ^d$, and let $X=(X_f:f\text{ is an edge of }B_{\Z^d}(n))$.
+Heuristically, we expect $M(B_{\Z^d}(n),X)$ to satisfy a CLT if the change in $M(B_{\Z^d}(n),X)$ due to the replacement of $X_f$ by an independent identically distributed observation $X_f'$ ``is not observed far away from $f$.''
 A quantitative formulation of this vague statement will give us a convergence rate in the CLT.